Puyi: Continued imprisonment

-Much of Puyi's "remodelling" consisted of attending "Marxism–Leninism and Mao Zedong Thought discussion groups" where the prisoners would discuss their lives before being imprisoned.
-When Puyi protested to Jin that it had been impossible to resist Japan and there was nothing he could have done, Jin confronted him with people who had fought in the resistance and had been tortured, and asked him why ordinary people in Manchukuo resisted while an emperor did nothing.
-Puyi had to attend lectures where a former Japanese civil servant spoke about the exploitation of Manchukuo while a former officer in the Kempeitai talked about how he rounded up people for slave labour and ordered mass executions.
+Much of Puyi's "remodelling" consisted of joining "Marxism–Leninism and Mao Zedong Thought discussion groups" and participating in meetings in which the prisoners would have discussions about what their lives were like before they were imprisoned.
+When Puyi protested by telling Jin that it had been impossible for him to resist Japan because there was nothing which he could have done, Jin confronted him by arranging meetings between him and people who had joined the resistance, fought against Japan and had been tortured, and he also asked Puyi why ordinary people who lived in Manchukuo resisted the Japanese occupation while an emperor did nothing.
+Puyi had to attend lectures in which a former Japanese civil servant spoke about the exploitation of Manchukuo while a former officer in the Kempeitai talked about how he rounded up people for slave labor and ordered mass executions.

-At one point, Puyi was taken to Harbin and Pingfang to see where the infamous Unit 731, the chemical and biological warfare unit in the Japanese Army, had conducted gruesome experiments on people.
+At one point, Puyi was taken to Harbin and Pingfang to see where the infamous Unit 731, the chemical and biological warfare unit of the Imperial Japanese Army, had conducted gruesome experiments on people.
 Puyi noted in shame and horror: "All the atrocities had been carried out in my name".
-Puyi by the mid-1950s was overwhelmed with guilt and often told Jin that he felt utterly worthless to the point that he considered suicide.
+Puyi by the mid-1950s was overwhelmed with guilt and often told Jin that he felt utterly worthless to the point that he considered committing suicide.
 Jin told Puyi to express his guilt in writing.
 Puyi later recalled he felt "that I was up against an irresistible force that would not rest until it found out everything".